Chukarslan/spline-game/Readme.md

 ### Installation and Usage
 Clone this repository to your local machine.
-Ensure you install the relevant packages by running pip install -r requirements.txt in the dir.
+Ensure you install the relevant packages by running `pip install -r requirements.txt` in the dir.
 Run the game by executing python game-single.py.
-Alternatively, experiment with and improve ./experiments/game-multiple-exp.py
+Alternatively, experiment with and improve `./experiments/game-multiple-exp.py`

 ### Credits
-This game was developed by Arslan Badr and Santiago Quintana-Amate as a fun and challenging simulation-based game with the practival useability.
+This game was developed by Arslan Badr and Santiago Quintana-Amate as a fun and challenging simulation-based game with the practical useability.

 ### DISCLAIMER
 This is in no way endored by any government / enforcement authority and is solely meant for practice of the actual test, use at your own risk.